Britt Ekland: Relationships and family

 Ekland became famous overnight as a result of her 1964 whirlwind romance and marriage to English actor and comedian Peter Sellers, who proposed after seeing her photograph in the paper and then meeting her in London.
 She stood by him after he suffered a series of heart attacks shortly after their marriage.
-Ekland was stepmother to Sellers' children Sarah and Michael (who died of a heart attack at about the same age as his father).
+Ekland was stepmother to Sellers's children Sarah and Michael (who died of a heart attack at about the same age as his father).
 In January 1965 they had a daughter, Victoria.
 The couple made three films together, A Carol for Another Christmas (1964), After the Fox (1966), and The Bobo (1967), before divorcing in 1968.

-On 17 December 1968, Mr Justice Orr granted Ekland a decree nisi for divorce in the High Court on the grounds of cruelty by Sellers.
-He did not contest the proceedings.
+On 17 December 1968, Mr Justice Alan Orr granted Ekland a decree nisi for divorce in the High Court on the grounds of cruelty by Sellers, who did not contest the proceedings.

 In June 1973, Ekland had a son, Nicolai Adler, with record producer Lou Adler.

 She also had a much publicised romance with rock star Rod Stewart.
 They were introduced in 1975 by Joan Collins and lived together for more than two years, with Ekland giving up her career to focus on their relationship.

 From 1979 to 1981, she dated and became engaged to singer Phil Lewis of the groups Girl and L.A.
 Guns.

-In 1984, at age 42, she married Stray Cats drummer Slim Jim Phantom, who, at age 23, was 19 years younger.
-They had a son, Thomas Jefferson (born in 1988).
+In 1984, at age 42, she married Stray Cats drummer Slim Jim Phantom, who was 23.
+They had a son, Thomas Jefferson, in 1988.
 They divorced in 1992.

 Legacy

-In 1980, her best-selling autobiography, True Britt, was published.

 While Rod Stewart's domestic partner, Ekland inspired his hit song "Tonight's the Night (Gonna Be Alright)," which was 1977's overall #1 song.
-The song features a French spoken part from Ekland.
+The song features a French spoken part by Ekland.

-In 2004, Ekland was portrayed by Charlize Theron in The Life and Death of Peter Sellers.
-She accompanied Theron to the Cannes Film Festival, where she became highly emotional when she saw the film.
+In 2004, Charlize Theron portrayed Ekland in The Life and Death of Peter Sellers.
+Ekland accompanied Theron to the Cannes Film Festival, where she became highly emotional when she saw the film.

-In the 2018 film My Dinner with Hervé, Ekland was played by Helena Mattsson.
+In the 2018 film My Dinner with Hervé, Helena Mattsson played Ekland.